 Power and control issues trigger people on deeply emotional levels-as human beings.
 This fact cannot be overstated and is enormously important.
 Indeed, it appears that power and control issues often get conflated with survival issues in some parts of our consciousnesses, and as biological beings, survival (by any means necessary) is our most basic instinct.
 Power and control issues are also especially salient when people have trauma in their histories.

 Our Cultural Level Problems Are About Power And Control

 Think about any or all “hot button” social issues.
 At their cores, they boil down to disagreements over the use of power and control.
 Who gets to determine the proper amount of control over environmental regulations, tax policies, abortion, gun control, labor rights, corporate and small business hiring practices, military funding, and the like often get quite polarized and emotional.
-That’s because they are, at their cores, about power and control.
-And power and control issues trigger people on deeply emotional levels-especially when they’ve got trauma in their histories.
+Cultural PTSD theory proposes this is because they are, at their cores, about power and control.

 Trauma Is About Loss of Control